 Augustine (354-430 AD) - Faith and Works, Chapter 16

-The entire work contains many such quotes, and he attacks not only the doctrine, but those who held it, in various forms, while he was alive, 1,600 years ago.
+The entire work contains many such quotes, and he attacks not only the doctrine, but those who held it, in various forms, during his day.

 Further, he mentions those with a belief in a form of Eternal Security - again in condemnation - in his megalithic work City of God, when discussing 1 Corinthians chapter 3: